-- 4.19.
+- 4.18.
 To highlight areas for future scrutiny the Chairman and Committee members met with and visited a range of health and care providers and commissioners in Oxfordshire during 2016/17.
-This included two visits to OUHT's Discharge Liaison Hub based at the John Radcliffe Hospital.
-Member's saw how the discharge of patients with complex needs is coordinated and managed by a multi-disciplinary team, bringing together nurses, discharge planners, adult social care staff, therapy staff, consultant geriatricians and senior physicians.
-These meetings and visits provide a means to raise awareness of scrutiny processes and develop good relationships with key stakeholders. - 4.20.
+This included two visits to the Discharge Liaison Hub based at the John Radcliffe Hospital to see how the discharge of patients is coordinated and managed by a multi-disciplinary team.
+These meetings and visits provide a means to develop good relationships with key stakeholders and raise awareness of scrutiny processes. - 4.19.
 Over the course of the next year the Committee will continue to scrutinise planned changes in the provision of healthcare in Oxfordshire, the performance and quality of services, and the patient experience.
-In particular, OJHOSC will look to robustly challenge the Health and Care Transformation Plans to ensure that patient and public views are taken into account and the proposals put forward are in the best interests of Oxfordshire residents.
+In particular, OJHOSC will look to robustly challenge the Health and Care Transformation Plans to ensure that patient and public views are taken into account and the proposals put forward are in the best interests of Oxfordshire residents. - 4.20.

-4.21.
 Beyond this, the Committee also plans to discuss the system-wide response to recommendations from the Oxfordshire Health Inequalities Commission, examine joint work to support people with dementia, and scrutinise the quality of care provided in care homes.